 Let’s Get Local: Strategies for Affordable Housing Advocacy (Workshop III)

 Danielle Chynoweth, Cunningham Township; Christine Kahl, South Side Office of Concern; Sue Loellbach, Connections for the Homeless and Joining Forces for Affordable Housing

 Learn from the experiences and strategies of advocates and an elected official currently working to mobilize people at the local level to address housing needs in their communities.
 We will discuss issues such as understanding and making the case for local needs, building relationships with elected officials, supporting specific housing developments, developing issue campaigns, building a coalition, and establishing partnerships.
-Get suggestions for expanding your advocacy activities that take into account local circumstances and the reality that resources vary across communities.
+We will offer suggestions for expanding your advocacy activities that can be adapted to fit local circumstances and varying access to resources.

 Bob Palmer, Housing Action Illinois; Mark Swartz, Lawyers’ Committee for Better Housing; Jerome Sader, Housing Action Illinois